With a fire poker you can stoke the fire

 How do I use a fire poker?

 The fire poker can in principle be handled with one hand.
-The poker is especially suitable for stirring the fire and not for shifting (large) logs.
-The poker gives you insufficient control over the logs, and they can then move unpredictably.
+The fire poker is especially suitable for stirring the fire and not for shifting (large) logs.
+The fire poker gives you insufficient control over the logs, and they can then move unpredictably.
 This can lead to dangerous situations.
 Use the fireplace tongs as much as possible to move the logs.
 It is important to keep a sufficient distance from the fire.